 A lack of satisfaction following meals is a notable red flag.
 Unexplained weight loss without diet changes also warrants concern.[4]Intestinal Parasitic Infections: A Global Overview — NIH PMC View source

-Touching a salt shaker or bathroom door handle may spread the infection among other people.
-This is why hygiene is crucial.
+These organisms reproduce by laying microscopic eggs that can contaminate common surfaces.
+Touching a salt shaker or bathroom door handle may spread the infection among other people, which is why hygiene is crucial.

 When to Seek Medical Advice